Learnware-LAMDA/Learnware/docs/components/learnware.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The ``EnsemblePruningReuser`` class implements a selective ensemble approach inspired by the MDEP algorithm [1]_.
-It selects a subset of learnwares from ``learnware_list``, utilizing the user's labeled data for effective ensemble integration on user tasks.
+It selects a subset of learnwares from ``learnware_list`` using a multi-objective evolutionary algorithm and uses the ``AveragingReuser`` for average ensemble.
-This method effectively balances validation error, margin ratio, and ensemble size, leading to a robust and optimized selection of learnwares for task-specific ensemble creation.
+This method effectively balances validation error, margin ratio, and ensemble size, leading to a robust selection of learnwares for specific user tasks.

 - **fit**: Effectively prunes the large set of learnwares ``learnware_list`` by evaluating and comparing the learnwares based on their performance on user's labeled validation data ``(val_X, val_y)``.
 Returns the most suitable subset of learnwares.
 - **predict**: The ``mode`` member variable has two available options.
 Set ``mode`` to ``regression`` for regression tasks and ``classification`` for classification tasks.
 The prediction is the average of the selected learnwares' outputs.